 In addition to smoke and grease, the kitchen is a prime spot for mold to develop since it loves fresh produce and damp areas like sinks, sponges, and dishwashers.
 Mold releases spores into the air that can cause allergy and asthma symptoms year-round.

-The good news is the Asthma and Allergy Foundation of America (AAFA) has identified the biggest culprits, so you know where to start to quickly improve your kitchen’s IAQ and keep it clean from now on.
+The good news is the Asthma and Allergy Foundation of America (AAFA) has identified the biggest culprits, so you know where to start to quickly improve the air quality in the kitchen and keep it clean from now on.

 Food & Flora